Visualization of the strain-induced topological phase transition in a quasi-one-dimensional superconductor TaSe3

-In the transition-metal trichalcogenides $MX_3$ (\textit{M} = Ti, Zr, Nb, Ta; \textit{X} = S, Se, Te), physical properties vary and the electronic orders evolve differently in accordance with the distinctive stacking sequences of the 1D chain variants~\cite{Monceau_Adv.Phys.614_2012}.
+In the transition-metal trichalcogenides $MX_3$ (\textit{M} = Nb, Ta; \textit{X} = S, Se), physical properties vary and the electronic orders evolve differently in accordance with the distinctive stacking sequences of the 1D chain variants~\cite{Monceau_Adv.Phys.614_2012}.
 Among the series of $MX_3$, \TS{} is especially appealing in that superconductivity emerges at low temperatures ($\sim 2$ K)~\cite{Sambongi_J.Phys.Soc.Jpn.424_1977}, differently from other members which typically undergo the charge density wave (CDW) transitions~\cite{Monceau_Adv.Phys.614_2012}.
 Owing to the quasi-1D metallic character, it is proposed from the application point of view that \TS{} is suitable for the downscaled local interconnectors in electronic devices~\cite{Stolyarov_Nanoscale834_2016,Liu_NanoLett.171_2017}.
-More intriguingly, recent $ab$ $initio$ calculations predict that semimetallic \TS{} belongs to a $Z_\text{2}$ strong TI phase, and it has been raised as a candidate of topological superconductor advantageous over the other few candidates~\cite{Fu_Phys.Rev.Lett.1059_2010,Guan_Sci.Adv.211_2016,Zhang_Science3606385_2018,Yuan_Nat.Phys.1510_2019,Li_Science3666462_2019} in that the TSSs are formed at the Fermi level (\EF{}) and also the crystal structure is built from the van der Waals stacking suitable for the application.
+More intriguingly, recent $ab$ $initio$ calculations predict that semimetallic \TS{} belongs to a $Z_\text{2}$ strong TI phase, and it has been raised as a candidate of topological superconductor~\cite{Nie_Phys.Rev.B9812_2018} advantageous over other compounds~\cite{Fu_Phys.Rev.Lett.1059_2010,Sasaki_Phys.Rev.Lett.10721_2011,Wang_Science3366077_2012,Mourik_Science3366084_2012,Sakano_Nat.Commun.61_2015,Guan_Sci.Adv.211_2016,Zhang_Science3606385_2018,Clark_Phys.Rev.Lett.12015_2018,Liu_Nat.Commun.111_2020} in that the TSSs are formed at the Fermi level (\EF{}), the superconductivity occurs in stoichiometric crystals without suffering from the doping-induced inhomogeneity, and the crystal structure is built from the van der Waals stacking suitable for the application~\cite{Yuan_Nat.Phys.1510_2019}.
 Furthermore, this compound is in proximity to other topological phases, which thus potentially bring an attractive functionality of controlling the fascinating topological properties by the fine-tuning of a single physical parameter~\cite{Nie_Phys.Rev.B9812_2018}.